Alena Kovačková

 Alena Kovačková (born 13 June 2008) is a Czech tennis player.
-She has a career-high junior combined ranking of No. 8, achieved on 10 June 2024.
+She has a career-high WTA singles ranking of No. 385, achieved on 13 July 2026 and a doubles ranking of No. 175, reached on 24 August 2026.

-Personal life

-She has a younger sister Jana who is also tennis player.

-Career
+Kovačková has won three major junior titles in doubles, two of them with her sister Jana.

 Junior career

-Whilst ranked European number one in the U14s, Kovackova won the U16 title at the Tennis Europe Masters in Monte Carlo in October 2022.
+In October 2022, whilst ranked No. 1 European in the Girls U-14, Kovačková won the U-16 title at the Tennis Europe Masters in Monte Carlo, Monaco.
 Later that year she became the first girl to win both the U14 and U16 "Player of the Year" awards in the same year.

-In July 2023, she won the Wimbledon girls' doubles alongside compatriot Laura Samsonová.
-In the final, they faced Hannah Klugman and Isabelle Lacy of Great Britain, winning in straight sets.
-It was the first Czech pairing to win the title since Barbora Krejčíková and Kateřina Siniaková in 2013.
+In July 2023, she won her first junior-level major, in the girls' doubles category at 2023 Wimbledon, playing alongside compatriot Laura Samsonová.
+They defeated British pair Hannah Klugman and Isabelle Lacy in the final.
+It was the first Czech pairing to win that event since Barbora Krejčíková and Kateřina Siniaková title a decade before.

-Defending the Wimbledon girls' doubles title alongside Samsonová in 2024, they lost in the quarterfinals to Mika Stojsavljevic and Mingge Xu.
+Next season, as top-seeds and defending champions, Kovačková and Samsonová reached the quarterfinals at 2024 Wimbledon, where they lost to seventh seeds Mika Stojsavljevic and Mingge Xu.

-She played in the girls' doubles at the 2025 Australian Open alongside her sister, Jana.
-They reached the semi finals where they lost to American twin sisters Kristina and Annika Penickova.
-However, they then defeated the American twins at the semi final stage of the following Grand Slam to reach the girls' doubles final at the 2025 French Open.
-They won the Girls' doubles at the 2025 US Open, winning the final against Laima Vladson of Lithuania and Belgian Jeline Vandromme in straight sets.
+Kovačková played in the girls' doubles event at the 2025 Australian Open, with her sister Jana.
+The pair reached the semifinals, where they lost to American twin sisters Kristina and Annika Penickova.
+A few months later, the Czech pair avenged that loss, defeating the American twins on their runners-up campaign at the 2025 French Open, where they lost to German pair Eva Bennemann and Sonja Zhenikhova in the final.
+Later that season, Kovačková and her sister were crowned champions at a major jr., winning the girls' doubles category at the 2025 US Open.
+The Czech sisters defeated fourth seeds Laima Vladson and Jeline Vandromme in straight sets.

+Partnering again with her sister, Kovačková won the girls' doubles at the 2026 Australian Open.
+The pair did not drop a set on their run and defeated Tereza Heřmanová and Denisa Žoldáková in a first all-Czech junior final.

+She reached a junior combined ranking of world No. 5, on 2 February 2026.